 If you don't have a scanner that accepts film, you can pay a photo lab to scan your best negatives or slides onto a CD-ROM.
-Negatives and slides can be scanned to various sizes, from 128 x 192 pixels to 2048 x 3072 pixels.
-The latter is adequate for making a good 8" x 10" print.
+Negatives and slides can be scanned to sizes suitable for making large, high-quality prints.
 Paying for scanning services can be expensive, so if you have a lot of slides or negatives, you'll save money by buying a suitable scanner.